YueLiPicasso/intro_ocaml/OCanren_exercises/JeepProblem/README.md

 to at least 3.
 If we set C = 1 or 2, then it would be impossible for the jeep to reach the destination, given our _discrete motion_ and _discrete fuel transfer_ assumptions.
-For instance, C = 1 implies that the jeep would move forward for 1 unit of distance, runnning out of fuel and getting stuck.
-C = 2 implies three possibilities: 1) moving forward for 2 units of distance, runnning out of fuel and getting stuck; 2) moving forward for 1 unit, deposit 1 unit (the remaining) fuel, and then get stuck; 3) moving forward for 1 unit and backward for 1 unit, returning to base A and making no progress.
+For instance, C = 1 implies that the jeep would move forward for 1 unit of distance, running out of fuel and getting stuck.
+C = 2 implies three possibilities: 1) moving forward for 2 units of distance, running out of fuel and getting stuck; 2) moving forward for 1 unit, deposit 1 unit (the remaining) fuel, and then get stuck; 3) moving forward for 1 unit and backward for 1 unit, returning to base A and making no progress.